Overview and Learning Objectives

-The on-campus Communication Management degree program is designed for recent college graduates and young professionals who want the traditional graduate school experience of attending classes on the USC campus.
-Courses are offered in the afternoon and evening and can be completed part-time.
+The on-campus Communication Management degree program is designed for recent college graduates and professionals who want the traditional graduate school experience of attending classes on the USC campus.
+Courses are offered in the afternoon and evening and the degree can be completed part-time or full-time.

 Our innovative online Communication Management degree is designed for mid-career professionals with several years of work experience.
 By using the latest online education technologies, you will learn from the same USC Annenberg faculty who teach in the on-campus program and will engage in collaborative projects with professionals from varying communication fields.

-Upon successful completion of the Communication Management program you should be able to:
+Upon successful completion of the Master of Communication Management you should be able to: